 Should you want to access emotional support through our Pain into Power phoneline, you will be paired with one of our trained and trauma-informed volunteers who will work with you throughout your engagement with the Foundation.

 Should you want support navigating the criminal justice system, our experienced staff will work with you to understand your situation, provide guidance and advocate on your behalf.
-Please note, we are unable to offer legal advice but can signpost you to trusted law firms should you so require.
+Please note, we are unable to offer legal advice but can signpost you to law firms should you so require.
+We are building relationships with a number of trusted law firms but these are all independent of The Maggie Oliver Foundation.
+While we try our best to vet these firms, no signposting should be considered an endorsement.

 Please note, our team are taking a short break over Christmas as will not be checking emails regularly.
 We'll respond once we are back on Tuesday 3rd January.
 Thank you for understanding.